-Home to eminent mathematicians such as Paul Erdős, John von Neumann, and George Pólya, Hungary has a long tradition of excellence in mathematics education.
-In the Hungarian approach to learning and teaching, a strong and explicit emphasis is placed on problem solving, mathematical creativity, and communication.
-Students learn concepts by working on problems with complexity and structure that promote perseverance and deep reflection.
+Home to eminent mathematicians such as Paul Erdős, Vera Sós, and George Pólya, Hungary has a long tradition of excellence in mathematics education.
+In many Hungarian classrooms, students learn concepts by working on problems with complexity and structure that promote perseverance and deep reflection.
 These mathematically meaningful problems emphasize procedural fluency, conceptual understanding, logical thinking, and connections between various topics.
 Teachers carefully sequence such problems to provide focus and coherence to their lessons.
 For every lesson, an overarching goal is for students to learn what it means to engage in mathematics and to feel the excitement of mathematical discovery.

-The BSME instructors will follow their own mathematical upbringing in Hungary and will bring a creative spirit to the program.
-They will challenge our participants to take part in creating, rather than just learning, the material.
-All courses will be taught in English, and BSME instructors have had experience teaching both at the secondary level and college level.
-Class sizes will be small.
-BSME classes will be held at the College International Budapest, near the city center, together with other study abroad programs (including BSM).
+The BSME instructors are Hungarian teacher scholars who follow their own mathematical upbringing in Hungary and bring a creative spirit to the program.
+They challenge our participants to take part in creating, rather than just learning, the material.
+All courses are taught in English, and BSME instructors have had experience teaching both at the secondary level and college level.
+Class sizes are small.
+BSME classes are held at the College International Budapest near the city center, together with other study abroad programs.

-BSME courses are designed so that credits will be transferable to American and Canadian colleges and universities.
-Transcripts will be issued by St. Olaf College.
+BSME courses are designed so that credits are transferable to American and Canadian colleges and universities.
+Transcripts are issued by St. Olaf College.
 For details about credit transfer, see this page or contact us if you have further questions.